wlsf82/-walmyr-filho-react/README.md

 ## Starting the application

-Run `npm start` to start the application.
+Run `npm run start:dev` to start the application in dev mode.